reyesaldasoro/HeLa-Cell-Segmentation/chapters/Segment3DStack.md

 <a name="11"/>
 </a>

 Interpolate between slices
 --------------------------

-A simple post-processing step is to interpolate between slices/
+A simple post-processing step is to interpolate between slices is to add
+three consecutive slices, and then use a greater than comparison, 1 will be the case when a given pixel only appears in one slice, two in two and so on.
+So greater than 1 is a good option, as >2 will erode the results.

 ``` {.codeinput}
 % Duplicate results